Plucky Mama shows a mother’s fight.

 She is a plucky little thing, our wren.
 But then, she’s a mother, and I haven’t met a mom yet who wasn’t plucky when it came to her children.
 She definitely has that nesting instinct!
+And she showed me about a mother’s fight for her young.

 I first discovered evidence of her pluck when it was time to do laundry one Monday morning.
 The kids were in school, and when I reached into my clothespin bag hanging on the screened-in porch, I found a few twigs and pieces of straw.